INDUSTRY SPECIFIC HEALTH & SAFETY

-Industry Specific Health & Safety
+Industry Specific Health and Safety

-COURSE 1: EMERGENCY FIRST AID AND CPR ‘B’
+EMERGENCY FIRST AID AND CPR ‘B’

 Target Audience: Anyone in Industry requiring the Emergency First Aid and CPR ‘B’ certification as part of their job requirement.